frcs/quizml/README.md

 The list of targets can be defined in the configuration file.
-For instance, the BlackBoard csv quiz file can be define as the following target:
+For instance, the BlackBoard csv quiz file can be defined as the following target:
 ```yaml
 - out      : ${inputbasename}.txt  # template for output filename.
                                    #    ${inputbasename} refers to the basename of the quiz